Loft conversion jargon buster

 Stages of a conversion

-Breaking through – Breaking through, and ‘breakthrough day’ refer to a phase of construction that takes place towards the end of the loft conversion process.
+Breaking through – Breaking through, and ‘breakthrough day’ refers to a phase of construction that takes place towards the end of the loft conversion process.
 At this stage builders remove a portion of the ceiling from the storey beneath the attic (this is usually in the landing but it can be elsewhere) and fit a new staircase leading to the loft.

 Builder’s finish – Fitting light fittings, skirting boards, plug sockets and plastering the walls without doing any decorating tiling or carpeting.
 Many building firms advertise completing a loft conversion with a ‘builder’s finish – you should clarify exactly what they mean by that.